truffle-box/react-native-box/README.md

 # React Native Truffle Box

+**NOTE:** This box is deprecated.
+It is likely that some features in this box will not work as expected.
+Please reach out to [Truffle](https://www.trufflesuite.com/community) for help if you need it!

 **!!!WARNING!!!** This box is in active development and missing some important security features.
 Do not store any large balances in the included wallet.
 Do not deploy this to production.

 ## React Native